BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 Important:

 If a quota that restricts usage of compute resources for a project is set, then OpenShift refuses to create pods that do not specify resource requests or resource limits for that compute resource.
 To use most templates and builders with a project restricted by quotas, the project must also contain a limit range resource that specifies default values for container resource requests.
+Run `oc describe LimitRange/default-limits` to see what is set as defaults in the project.

 **Quota scopes**